 Early bird fees: $ 1,600 per person

-Fees cover training participation, snacks and lunches.
+Fees cover training participation, snacks, lunches and one group dinner on Thursday, 14 September.
 Fees do not cover any travel, accommodation, breakfast or dinner.

 If you are an experienced economic development practitioner, consider joining our Annual Summer Academy on Local Economic Development in Berlin.